 GAiN (Global Aid Network) is a worldwide humanitarian relief and development organization dedicated to bringing hope and tangible help to the poor and the suffering.
 Our mission is to demonstrate the love of God, in word and deed, to hurting and needy people around the world through relief and development projects.
 GAiN is an independent non-profit organization.
 We help every person in need, regardless of race, religion, or nationality.

 All GAiN offices and projects are financed through private donations or grants.
-From our humble beginnings we have grown to become a diverse, global network with offices in Australia, Austria, Canada, Germany, the Netherlands, the Philippines, Spain, South Korea, Switzerland, the United Kingdom and the United States.
+From our humble beginnings we have grown to become a diverse, global network with offices in Australia, Austria, Canada, Germany, the Netherlands, the Philippines, Spain, South Korea, Switzerland, and the United Kingdom.
 Working in more than 50 countries worldwide and having established distribution networks throughout Africa, Asia, Europe, the Middle East and the Americas, our compassionate reach is truly global in scale.

 Next to long-term development projects, the work of GAiN has always included aiding those affected by disasters and it has been a desire of the GAiN leadership to develop a concept that will allow GAiN to help even more effectively when disasters strike.
 After the massive tsunami in Southeast Asia in 2004, GAiN USA took the lead on behalf of the global GAiN Council in developing a first draft of an “Emergency Response Team.”